y3owk1n/undo-glow.nvim/README.md

 - **Simple API For Custom Highlights:** Simple API to create and attach your own commands that glows.
 - **Customizable Appearance:** Easily change the glow duration, highlight colors and animations.
 - **Zero Dependencies:** Uses Neovim's native APIs for efficient real-time highlighting with zero dependencies.
+- **Window-Specific Highlighting:** Restrict highlights & animations to the active window when the same buffers are splitted, ensuring that only the current view displays the visual feedback.
+- **Seamless Integration**: Harmoniously works with plugins like `mini.cursorword`, `Snacks.words` and `render-markdown.nvim` to provide a consistent and enhanced highlighting experience.

 <!-- panvimdoc-ignore-start -->